 6. Flip the oat cake and cook for 2 minutes longer or until the oat cake is fully cooked inside.

 7. Serve with pure maple syrup and dairy free coconut “cream” (optional).

 Per Serving: 193 calories, 12g fat, 17g carbs, 5.5g protein

 Prep Time: 10 Minutes Cook Time: 15 Minutes Total Time: 25 Minutes Yield: 6 Servings

 1 1⁄2 tablespoons sweet paprika

 2⁄3 cups barbecue sauce, plus more for

 4 boneless, skinless chicken thighs

 I would highly recommed using Musclefood to purchase all of your meat.
 They sell extremely high quality, lean meat at very good prices; even cheaper than your local supermarket.
 They always have special deals running such as 5kg of chicken breast for just £25.
-You can also find a Muscle Food discount code at various websites to help you save even more money.

 1. Prepare a grill for medium-high cooking or heat a grill pan over high heat.